 In adolescents, use of illicit drugs may cause symptoms similar to those of schizophrenia.

 There is no specific diagnostic test for schizophrenia.
 Doctors base the diagnosis on a thorough evaluation of symptoms over time and psychologic tests.
 They also do tests to check for other disorders (such as drug abuse or a brain tumor) that can cause similar symptoms.

-Schizophrenia cannot be cured, although hallucinations and delusions may be controlled with antipsychotic drugs, such as haloperidol, olanzapine, quetiapine, and risperidone (see Schizophrenia and Delusional Disorder).
+Schizophrenia cannot be cured, although hallucinations and delusions may be controlled with antipsychotic drugs, such as haloperidol, olanzapine, quetiapine, and risperidone (see see Schizophrenia and Delusional Disorder).
 Children are particularly susceptible to the side effects of antipsychotic drugs.
-Side effects may include tremors, slowed movements, movement disorders, and metabolic syndrome (which includes obesity, type 2 diabetes, and abnormal levels of fat in the blood—see Obesity and the Metabolic Syndrome: Metabolic Syndrome).
+Side effects may include tremors, slowed movements, movement disorders, and metabolic syndrome (which includes obesity, type 2 diabetes, and abnormal levels of fat in the blood—see see Metabolic Syndrome).

 Social skills training, vocational rehabilitation, and psychologic and educational support for the child and counseling for family members are essential to help everyone cope with the disorder and its consequences.
 Doctors almost always refer children to psychiatrists who specialize in treating children.

 Children may need to be hospitalized when symptoms worsen so that drug doses can be adjusted and they can be kept safe.

 Last full review/revision February 2009 by Hugh F. Johnston, MD